runthings-dev/runthings-wc-order-departments/readme.txt

 Icon - SEO by pictohaven from [https://thenounproject.com/browse/icons/term/seo/](Noun Project) (CC BY 3.0)

 == Upgrade Notice ==

+= 1.1.0 =
+Major update with customer email reply-to override system and new settings page.
+Configure reply-to behavior for customer emails based on department assignments.
+Includes new developer filters for email customization.

 = 1.0.1 =
 Initial release of plugin on WordPress Plugin Directory.
 Fixed readme.txt contributors meta.